hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

 ## Limitations

+ - The `consul` binary must be present in Nomad's `$PATH` to run the Envoy proxy sidecar on client nodes.
- - Consul Connect Native is not yet supported
+ - Consul Connect Native is not yet supported.
- - Consul Connect HTTP and gRPC checks are not yet supported
+ - Consul Connect HTTP and gRPC checks are not yet supported.
- - Consul ACLs are not yet supported
+ - Consul ACLs are not yet supported.
  - Only the Docker, exec, and raw exec drivers support network namespaces and Connect.